gasgallo/FaceRot/README.md

 The model used in this case is a precompiled one that exploits HOG+SVM to detect a face into a given picture, for details look here ([dlib](http://dlib.net/python/index.html#dlib.get_frontal_face_detector)).
 It's robust and can detect faces in an accurate way.
 An important feature of this model is that it detects faces only if they're up-down (or almost up-down) oriented.
 So if the given picture is rotated (not up-down oriented) by an agle big enough (in our case, this condition is always satisfied), the model won't detect any face.
 I've exploited this feature.
 I rotate the input picture by (0, 90, 180, 270) degrees until a face is detected by the model and I take a note about which rotation makes the model detect the face.
 Then I process the input image and rotate it by the opposite of the previously found angle.

 The accuracy reached on the test set when a face is detected is over 97%.
 Take into consideratio that the dataset used for testing is way more noisy and various than the picture provided as a test example.
-Though, I assume that the accuracy on a dataset of pictures similar to the example one could reach values extremely close to 100%.
+Though, I assume that the accuracy on a dataset of pictures similar to the example one could reach higher values.

 ## Create an API
 You can evaluate the model with `evaluate.py` script to correct the orientation of any image.
 You can run it as follows: